 - All payments on behalf of the Company must be approved and supported with appropriate documentation.

-- No payments shall be made with the intention or understanding that all or any part of the payment is to be used for any purpose other than the specific purpose described by the documents supporting the payment.
+- No receipt or payment of funds shall be made with the intention or understanding that all or any part of the payment is to be used for any unlawful purpose or for any purpose other than the specific purpose described by the documents supporting the payment.

 These requirements apply to all transactions regardless of financial materiality.

-Money Laundering.
 Money laundering is the process by which one conceals or disguises the existence of an illegal source of income to make it appear legitimate.
 Use of proceeds tainted by such illegality can give rise to liability in countries in which the Company operates.
-Employees are required to contact a representative of Howmet Aerospace’s Legal Department in their region if they become aware of any circumstances leading them to suspect that any transaction might involve the payment or the receipt of proceeds of any unlawful activity.
+Employees are required to contact a representative of Howmet Aerospace’s Legal Department in their region or that supports their Business Unit if they become aware of any circumstances leading them to suspect that any transaction might involve the payment or the receipt of proceeds of any unlawful activity.

-Political Contributions.
+Engagement in public policy issues around the world is critical to Howmet Aerospace’s success.
+With oversight and advance approval from Government Affairs and, as appropriate, other stakeholders, the Company may engage in certain public policy issues and commit corporate resources to them.
+Corporate policy prohibits Howmet Aerospace from making contributions (cash and other assets) to political candidates or political organizations.
 Political contributions intended to influence or obtain a business advantage from a Government Official are prohibited.
-The use of Company funds, property, services or things of value for or in aid of political parties or candidates for public office is prohibited.
-The Company may sponsor employee political committees or funds and incur reasonable expenses in connection with their establishment and administration, but only as permitted by applicable law and pursuant to by-laws or other governing instruments as approved by the Chief Legal Officer.
+The use of Company funds, property, services or things of value for, or in aid of, political parties or candidates for public office is prohibited.
+The Company itself operates under legal limitations on its ability to engage in political activities.
+However, the Company may sponsor employee political action committees (also known as “PACs”) or funds and incur reasonable expenses in connection with their establishment and administration, but only as permitted by applicable law and pursuant to by- laws or other governing instruments as approved by the Chief Legal Officer.

 - Government Officials (or former Government Officials);